 Think Before Speaking

 Actors (and people in general) sometimes just want to be heard.
 A good rule of thumb is to speak if you have something worth saying.
 If you don’t … your career will be much better served listening instead.
 This goes for a lot of situations.
 In many auditions, actors lingering or asking questions about the script or character AFTER their read is over-extending the connection with the auditors.
 The information will no longer help and is usually done out of nerves.
 Please know that most casting directors and other people holding auditions want you to come in, do a fantastic read, and leave.
 It is important to know that even though your 2 minute read might have been a big point of your day, it might have been the 37th time they’ve seen that same scene in that day.
 Also realize they want to make sure you will be professional on set.
 If an actor talks a lot in the audition, it just might make them wonder what that actor will be like on set if hired.
+How you speak is also important.
+In an acting seminar with an agent or casting director, sometimes actors give the impression that they just want to ask a question to talk about themselves instead of asking a sincere question of the industry guest.

 On a phone call to an industry professional, make sure you get to the point quickly.
 Talking about how you have a cold or had a flat tire or how it’s raining, will not get you any brownie points.
 That is not to say to be rude of course, just no babbling allowed.
 Know WHY you are calling, say WHO you are, WHAT you need, and again … get to the point FAST.
+At parties and other social gatherings, it is also important to ask questions of others instead of talking about yourself.
+And if you are at a commercial audition where they ask “Tell me something about yourself” or are being interviewed, or are on a red carpet, etc…, make sure to give dynamic, and concise answers.

 You were “CAST” in a project … Not “CASTED”